Home Learning Resources

 Can MLC produce e-worksheets based on the Bridges in Mathematics and Bridges Intervention materials?

-Is The Math Learning Center working on student-facing lessons in the form of written instruction for students who do not have internet access at home?
+What resources are available for students who do not have internet access at home?

 - The U.S. Math Recovery Council offers short videos and game suggestions that support computational fluency in a game-like format.
-(4/7/20)
+(8/11/20)

 What are the options for workshops that can’t be done in person right now?

 To meet the needs of schools and teachers preparing to implement the Bridges in Mathematics curriculum, The Math Learning Center has created a remote version of the Getting Started workshop.
 We will also be offering remote versions of Bridges Intervention and Bridges PreK workshops.
 Please contact your regional coordinator for further details.
-(5/8/20)
+(8/11/20)